 Avoid having vaccines right before your travel date in case you have a reaction to the shots.
 It’s a good idea to have vaccines done at a travel clinic.
 You can find a clinic close to you and review information on vaccines at the Centers for Disease Control and Prevention.

-Plan for Local Holidays and Spring Break:
+Plan for Local Holidays and Spring Break

-If you are thinking of traveling around the holidays or spring break, it’s a good idea to plan your trip at least three months in advance (or longer for some destinations).
-Keep in mind that airfare and lodging expenses will typically be higher during peak travel times, and you can expect it to be crowded at the airports and at your destination.
+If you are thinking of traveling around the holidays or spring break, plan your trip at least three months in advance (or longer for some destinations).
+Keep in mind that airfare and lodging expenses will typically be higher during peak travel times.
+You can expect more crowds.

 Keep in mind that room availability will be limited and room rates will be higher.
 To determine what the peak and off-peak rates are, check out different dates of travel and corresponding rates of a few hotels in the area.
 Lodging and available flights may also get booked up months in advance.